 However, some piercings, like ear piercings, don’t always require saline baths throughout the healing process.
 After a few weeks, you can simply opt to spray the piercing 2 – 3 times daily to keep it clean.

-Even for piercings that should need saline baths throughout the healing process, saline sprays are excellent for disinfection in between soaks or when your piercing gets contaminated by foreign substances while on-the-go.
+Even for piercings that should need saline baths throughout the healing process, saline sprays are excellent for cleaning in between soaks or when your piercing gets contaminated by foreign substances while on-the-go.

 Be careful with saline soaks; if you do them too often, it could irritate the skin, leading to infection or scarring.